How to Start an App – 8 Steps You Must Take Before Starting Mobile App Development

 The key elements for app store optimization are:

-- Keywords: this is only applicable to Apple, and it’s an extra space to specify the search terms relevant to your app
+- Keywords: this is only applicable to Apple, and it’s an extra space to specify the search terms relevant to your app for the app meta data

 - Icon: use a clear color palette, avoid using lots of small details, and opt in for contrasting colors and a simple, clear concept